These financial falsehoods are promoted as 'tips' but could actually leave you worse off.

 Debt is always bad

-There’s no question that the UK has an issue when it comes to debt.
+There’s no question that across the UK we have a lot of debt.

 Make no mistake about it, debt can be a nightmare.
 But it would be wrong to view debt as always being a bad thing.

 There are occasions where it can make sense to make use of credit – for example, if you make a big purchase on a new kitchen, you could use a 0% purchase credit card and spread the payments, avoiding interest but also paying the debt off in an easier timescale.